 Derivative financial instruments, including separated embedded derivatives, are also classified as fair value through profit and loss unless they are designated as effective hedging instruments.
+The fair value determination for over-the-counter ("OTC") derivatives include components which reflect the counterparty's credit risk (CVA - Credit Valuation Adjustment) and the funding cost above the risk-free rate (FVA - Funding Valuation Adjustment).
 Financial assets with cash flows that do not meet the SPPI criteria are classified and measured at FVPL, irrespective of the business model.